trickerer/Trinity-Bots/README.md

 As mentioned previously, the other options will be discussed further down this document.

 ####NPCBot Hiring Alternatives
 If you want you can also spawn an NPC which provides NPCBots hiring services.
-This is done normal way through `.npc spawn` command:
+This is done normal way through `.npc add` command:

-- `.npc spawn 70000`
+- `.npc add 70000`
 Right-click on the NPC will open a _Gossip Menu_:
 ```
 There are always dudes ready to kill for money.